-Ethical Principles for External Members of Norges Bank's Executive Board
+Ethical principles for external members of Norges Bank's Executive Board and of the Committee

-The Ministry of Finance laid down a regulation relating to impartiality for Norges Bank's Executive Board on 7 August 2000.
-The regulation pertains to members of the Executive Board and alternates, including employee representatives.
-The regulation is included in an appendix to these ethical principles.
+The Ministry of Finance laid down "Supplementary provisions relating to impartiality etc. for members of Norges Bank's Executive Board and of the Monetary Policy and Financial Stability Committee (Impartiality Rules)" on 20 December 2019.
+The Impartiality Rules are included below as an appendix to these Ethical Principles.

-These Ethical Principles for External Members of the Executive Board are applicable as a supplement to the regulation.
-They are based on the principles pertaining to the Bank's employees, but have been specially adapted for the external members of the Executive Board.
+These Ethical Principles for Members of the Executive Board and of the Committee apply as a supplement to the Impartiality Rules.
+They are based on the principles pertaining to the Bank’s employees, but have been adjusted for the members of the Executive Board and of the Committee.

-However, ethics involve more than mandates and prohibitions laid down in laws and regulations.
-Ethics is also about attitudes and the choices we make.
-It is neither possible nor desirable to regulate every conceivable matter that may arise.
-The aim of the Ethical Principles is to provide a guide in dealing with such matters.
+However, ethics are more than prescriptions and prohibitions laid down in laws and regulations.
+Ethics are also a matter of attitudes and the choices we make.
+It is neither possible nor desirable to regulate every conceivable issue that could arise.
+The aim of the Ethical Principles is to provide guidance in dealing with such matters.

 2. Business conduct